Sujitmaurya123/drug_Research_Platform/README.md

 The platform is designed to help researchers accelerate drug discovery by leveraging cutting-edge AI models for protein folding, docking, and molecular dynamics.

-If you're getting started and need assistance or face any bugs, join our active Discord community.
-It's a place where people help each other out.
+If you're getting started and need assistance or face any bugs.